Copyright for teachers

 When you use these materials, there is no need to count words or images, and articles may be reused for teaching without any problems.
 Please note: a publisher’s policy may change.
-Check regularly whether use in Blackboard is still permitted, as fines are high!
-We therefore still recommend to link to articles instead of posting the entire article in Blackboard.
+Check regularly whether use in Brightspace is still permitted, as fines are high!
+We therefore still recommend to link to articles instead of posting the entire article in Brightspace.

 Even though there is no need to ask for permission in the case of short extracts, we still recommend you use the four options mentioned above, if this is at all possible.
 Please keep in mind that Leiden University does pay in the end as part of a pre-arranged payment scheme.
 Part of the Easy Access Agreement between UvO (then PRO) and VSNU is a provision requiring us to decrease the number of extracts with 5% each year.
 Failure to comply will lead to fines for the universities.